Dokumentationen

 State

 Terraform requires storage for the current state of the infrastructure (also called State).
 This is described in detail in the State chapter of the official manual.
 In this article, the state is stored in the local file terraform.tfstate.
 However, this is not recommended for productive use.
-See the Remote State chapter of the official manual for more information.
+For this, the Remote State chapter of the official manual should be consulted.

 Installation